 Dr. Garnet Wolseley Holmes was born in Chatham on the 9th of January, 1874.
 He was the eldest of 4 children born to Dr. Tecumseh Kingsley Holmes and the former Mary Elizabeth Taylor.
 His father was a prominent family physician in Chatham and a well respected community leader.
 Dr. Garnet Holmes’ younger siblings were; Dr. Kingsley Hulme Holmes born in 1877, Edith Melville Holmes born in 1883 and Dr. Shirley Morell Holmes born in 1887.
-He was named after a leader of the British forces in the Red River Rebellion, Colonel Garnet Wolseley.
+Dr Holmes was named after a leader of the British forces involved in the Red River Rebellion, Colonel Garnet Wolseley.

 Dr. Garnet Holmes attended local Chatham schools, before heading off to The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1898.
 He continued his studies in London, England and Germany.
 After concluding further studies in Vienna, Austria where he specialized in ear, nose, throat and eyes, he returned to Chatham around the turn of the century.
 Dr. Holmes opened an office in the Victoria Block of Chatham.
 According to the 1928 Ontario Medical Registry, he joined the College of Physicians and Surgeons on the 4th of June, 1900.